 There are also a number of Superior National Forest Campgrounds where you can make reservations.
 Check out www.recreation.gov for more info.

-Another option is Bear Head State Park and Lake Vermilion - Soudan Underground Mine State Park.
+Another option is to stay at a nearby Minnesota State Park: Bear Head State Park or Lake Vermilion - Soudan Underground Mine State Park.

 For groups that are flying up here: The main airports that are used for getting to Ely are Duluth and Minneapolis.
-You can rent vehicles or we can supply shuttle service to and from these airports.
+You can rent vehicles or we can suggest a possible shuttle service from the Duluth Airport.

 If you have the time before or after your canoe adventure, there are some great things to see and do around Ely.